john1234brown/DBlockbuster-Electron-App/README.md

+# Credits

-# This utilizes a custom made version of cloudflared node module to be compatabile with electron applications!
+### This utilizes a custom made version of cloudflared node module to be compatabile with electron applications!
 - The original cloudflared node module that was modified can be found here! https://github.com/JacobLinCool/node-cloudflared
 - Which now he has responded to my issue I posted he will be releasing his own fix using a process environment variable to set the bin path to include easier compatibility for electron apps but for the mean time this is another solution 😉